TPC Principles & Practices

 * Please note that the use of the term ‘ego’ specifically refers to the part of the self identity that recognizes itself as distinct from others and the world.
 It is the part of our psyche that is involved in everyday decision-making and practical functioning in the world.
 Whilst the ego is an extremely important aspect of our being (without it we could not survive as human-beings) it is not the sum total of who we are.
 The ego holds all of the conditioned patterns of our lifetime derived from culture, experiences of growing up in family and community.
 It is our personality/character that we are aware of.
 In transpersonal and shamanic terms the ego is the aspect of us that has awareness located primarily and firmly in the Middle world and is usually address in conventional psychological counselling.
 It is also considered important to have a well balanced enough ego to undertake deeper transpersonal, shamanic soul journey.
 A fundamental aim of Transpersonal Psychotherapy & Counselling is to deepen awareness and insight into the fuller aspects of our essential organism, and to empower the ego to be in the service of our spirit, heart, soul, body, and our Love the infinite spacious Embodied Presence of Being.

-Field theory is intimately related to transpersonal, shamanic psychotherapy practice, and the understandings of Social Work theory/practice and Deep Ecology.
+Field theory is intimately related to transpersonal, shamanic psychotherapy practice, and the understandings of Social Work theory/practice.
 A fundamental premise of field theory is that individuals do not exist in isolation, and that human experience and health can only be understood with reference to its wider context.
 This wider context includes the variables of spiritual, the vast sea of consciousness that involves consciousness awareness and the unconscious, soul-psyche, body-mind, will, cognition, perception, emotion, intuition, instinct, action, familial, intimate relations, socio-cultural environment, history, the ecological environment, and the broader context of the world’s conditions.
 From this perspective there is an emphasis on a holistic appreciation of the interconnectedness, interrelatedness, and ultimate interdependence of human existence.

 Field theory suggests that human behaviour cannot be attributed to any single cause but arises from the interlocking forces of interrelating variables contained within the individual’s unique life experience.